w33ts/dank-memer-wiki/Bot-features/Fun-Games-Image/Games-and-Wagers.md

 ## Fight {: #Fight}
 You can fight with others by either using the `/fight` command, either by `/fight create` or `/fight quick`.

-These commands also lets you wager coins and/or items against others by adding the "**quantity**" and "**for_quantity**" options in the command, allowing you to do coins vs items crossbets too.
+These commands also lets you wager coins and/or items against others by adding the "**quantity/for_quantity**" and "**item/for_item**" options in the command, allowing you to wager coins, items, or coin vs item crossbets too.

 The biggest difference is that only `/fight quick` counts towards `/fight ranking` and that `/fight create` gives you full control on how you want to customize your fight.

-To be able to fight, you have to pay a tax which can add up to **2.5%** of the total fight value.
-As well as this, accounts younger than 3 months cannot fight.
+To be able to fight with a wager, your account must be at least 3 months old.
+For every fight with a wager, you also have to pay a **1.5%** tax of the total fight value.

-When fighting, if you flee or you timeout in the first round, it will be considered a draw.
+When fighting, if you flee or you let the fight timeout in the first round, it will be considered a draw.
+On any draws during a fight with a bet, first round or not, the tax is refunded.

 <br>
 <center>